About Lung Cancer

 Who gets lung cancer?

-Men are more likely than women to get lung cancer because more men than women are current or former smokers.
-(The numbers of men and women in New York who get lung cancer are about the same because there are more older women than older men, and older people are more likely to get lung cancer.)
+Men have higher lung cancer rates than women because more men than women are current or former smokers.
 As women started smoking in numbers similar to men, more women began to get lung cancer.
+The number of women in New York State who get lung cancer is greater than the number of men who get lung cancer because there are more older women than older men, and older people are more likely to get lung cancer.

 In men, lung cancer rates are higher among non-Hispanic White and non-Hispanic Black men, compared to men who are Hispanic, or Asian, or Pacific Islander.
 Non-Hispanic White women have higher lung cancer rates than women of other racial or ethnic groups.
 Again, this reflects the smoking patterns of these groups.

 What factors increase risk for developing lung cancer?

 At this time, all of the causes of lung cancer are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include:

 - Smoking.
-Smoking is the most important cause of lung cancer and one that a person can control.
-Research studies show that exposure to other people's cigarettes (second-hand smoke) also increases a person's risk of getting lung cancer.
+Smoking is the most important cause of lung cancer.
+Although it is preventable, smoking is highly addictive and quitting is difficult.
+Not all people who get lung cancer are smokers.
+Research studies show that exposure to other people's cigarettes (second hand smoke) also increases a person's risk of getting lung cancer.
 Scientists believe that smoking is responsible for over 80% of lung cancers.

 - Radon gas.
 Exposure to radon gas has been estimated to be the second leading cause of lung cancer in the United States.
 The risk of lung cancer from radon exposure is higher in people who smoke.